Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

-In the 1920s baseball introduced a rule that made it illegal for pitchers to spit on the ball.
-They also made it illegal to wipe sweat or any other substance onto the ball while they're pitching.
+In the 1920s, baseball introduced a rule that made it illegal for pitchers to spit on the ball.
+They also made it illegal to wipe sweat or any other substance onto the ball while they were pitching.

 Pitchers today are still getting in trouble for adding substance to the ball, though modern pitchers are after a bit of a different advantage.
-They often put pine tar (sticky substance used to add grip to the bat) on the ball so they can grip the ball and make it move better.
+They often put pine tar (a sticky substance used to add grip to the bat) on the ball, so they can grip the ball and make it move better.

-Pitchers will do anything it seems to get an upper hand, as if hitting isn't hard enough!
+Pitchers will do anything it seems to get the upper hand, as if hitting isn't hard enough!

 There is a rule in baseball called the infield fly rule.
 Here is how the rule works in bullet form because it's a bit complicated:

-- Batter is up with less than 2 outs in the inning
+- A batter is up with less than two outs in the inning.

-- Batter is automatically out while the ball is still in the air!
+- The batter is automatically out while the ball is still in the air!

 I've seen actual baseball coaches not be too good with the infield fly rule, which makes sense because it's certainly a crazy one.

-Using Your Hat To Catch The Ball Is A BIG Penalty
+3. Using Your Hat to Catch the Ball Is a Big Penalty

 The glove or hat actually has to hit the ball for the penalty to count, I've seen many players throw the glove out of reaction and miss the ball.
 The only penalty for that is a bit of embarrassment.

-A Pitcher Must Hold Perfectly Still With Runners On Base
+4. A Pitcher Must Hold Perfectly Still With Runners on Base

-Which brings up an interesting point, that in baseball the defense has possession of the ball!
-Okay back to the rules.
+This brings up an interesting point that in baseball, the defense has possession of the ball!
+Okay, back to the rules.

 The only exception is if he spins and throws to the base that the runner is on, and there are a whole bunch of other rules about that.